๐ŸŽฏ Savings Goal Calculator ยท Know exactly when you'll hit your target and what it takes to get there faster

 Common Savings Mistakes

 Not accounting for inflation.
-If your goal is in today's dollars and is 5+ years away, the actual cost will be higher.
-For a $50,000 goal 5 years away, assume you'll need closer to $58,000 at 3% annual inflation.
+If your goal is expressed in today's dollars and is 5+ years away, the actual cost at the finish line will be meaningfully higher.
+For a $50,000 goal 5 years away, assume you'll need closer to $58,000 at 3% annual inflation โ€” and more if the specific category you're saving for (housing, education, healthcare) tends to inflate faster than the general CPI.
+Build a 5โ€“10% buffer into your target amount for any goal that is more than 3 years out, and revisit your inputs annually as prices change.